DNA Ternary Full Adder: Introduction

+Considerable efforts have been devoted to building DNA adders.
 Early logic gates primarily utilized binary encoding, employing single-stranded DNA as input and optical or electrical signals as output \cite{li2015implementation,han20188}.
 These pioneering efforts successfully constructed fundamental logic gates, including XOR and AND gates \cite{park2012simple}.
 Then, Li et al. \cite{li2016dna} combined these XOR and AND gates to develop a half-adder.
 However, its complex logic-gate design, which exhibits low integration efficiency, makes the DNA full adder difficult to implement.
-For this, Su et al. \cite{su2019high} created dual-rail DNA logic gates by paralleling single-rail AND and OR gates, effectively integrating a 1-bit full adder with a 4:1 multiplexer to realize a vital DNA arithmetic logic unit.
+For this, Su et al. \cite{su2019high} applied dual-rail DNA logic gates by paralleling single-rail AND and OR gates, effectively integrating a 1-bit full adder with a 4:1 multiplexer to realize a vital DNA arithmetic logic unit.
 To further simplify circuit complexity, Wang et al. \cite{wang2020implementing} proposed a strategy based on the principle that ``any digital circuit can be represented by a set of equations, with equation terms corresponding to specific switches in the circuit.''
-This approach employed SDR to create DNA switch circuits for molecular digital computing, using only 20\% of the DNA strands compared with dual-rail logic expressions.
+This approach employed TMSD to create DNA switch circuits for molecular digital computing, using only 20\% of the DNA strands compared with dual-rail logic expressions.
 In addition, some studies have achieved DNA adders by introducing complex structures, such as DNA tetraplexes \cite{huang2019versatile} and DNA origami \cite{tang2025localized}.
 However, many molecular designs within these structures face scalability issues that impede effective signal transmission.
 Although Tandon et al. \cite{tandon2020demonstration} designed a DNA tile-based calculator capable of performing addition on 6-bit binary numbers, its experimental operation and system design are more complex.
-To overcome these challenges, Xie et al. \cite{xie2022scaling} designed a scalable DNA full adder using cooperative strand displacement reactions (cSDRs).
+To overcome these challenges, Xie et al. \cite{xie2022scaling} designed a scalable DNA full adder based on cooperative strand-displacement reactions.
 By developing a dual logic gate capable of simultaneously performing XOR and AND operations, they significantly reduced the number of DNA strands required for the computation.
-Furthermore, they devised a transmitter based on magnetic beads (MBs) to ensure high-fidelity transmission of the carry signal, enabling effective communication of carry information to the subsequent bit.
+Furthermore, Stérin et al. \cite{sterin2025thermodynamically} implemented the addition of up to 25 bits by combining thermodynamics and self-assembly techniques.